 Foodstory is a vegetarian / vegan restaurant that offers excellent value dining with a focus on healthy dining options.
 They also cater to a wide variety of dietary requirements, so if are looking for gluten-free or sugar-free options, you definitely want to check them out.

 And if that’s not you, you should still check them out, because the space is fun, the food is excellent, and the prices are great!
-Plus, they’re open all day serving wraps, salads and evening meals as well as hot and cold drinks.
+Plus, they’re open all day serving wraps, salads and coffee, and they also have a full evening menu as well as hot and cold drinks.

 Despite being called a Café, Moonfish is more of an upscale bistro dining experience, with a focus on fish dishes and modern British cuisine.
 They serve lunch and dinner, with lunch following an a la carte option (special deals are available for lunchtime dining from Tuesday – Friday).